southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “How mad do you think she’s gonna be?” whispers Tannin.
 “I’d bet my remaining hand she’s gonna try to kill you right away, bro.”

 “Guess we’re about to find out,” says Harlan.
 “And stop gambling with your appendages.”
 He sighs deeply, then strides into the cramped room with the oversized statue feature.
-Magic is right where they left her, shackled to one of the stone octopus’s tentacles.
-“Hi, Magic.
+Magick is right where they left her, shackled to one of the stone octopus’s tentacles.
+“Hi, Magick.
 We’re back.”

 “Did you find it?!” she says breathlessly.

 “It was already gone,” says Galadriel.
 “Someone else had gotten there first.
-I’m sorry, Magic.”
+I’m sorry, Magick.”

 “What?!”
-Magic’s face falls.
+Magick’s face falls.
 “You’re kidding.
 No, you—you must’ve—you just didn’t look in the right place!
 It has to be here!”

 Harlan unshackles her from the statue and helps her to her feet.